Acrome-Smart-Motion-Devices/Acrome-Motion-Kit-AI-Control-Global-/README.md

 5. Provide a name for the API Key.
 (You can choose any name you like.)
 6. Make sure to **save your API Key**, as it will only be displayed once.
 If you lose it, you will need to create a new API Key.

 > **Note:** Don’t forget to back up your API Key!
 If it gets lost, you won’t be able to retrieve the same key again.
+Also your raspberry pi has to connect to Network.

 ## Application Content